nickyhajal/world-domination-summit/_content/academies.md

 	<div class="collapsable-content">
 	Monday, July 13, 2015 from 3:00 PM to 5:00 PM
 		<h4>Summary</h4>
 		Lots of people dream of down-sizing to reduce their debt, to focus on what's important, or to facilitate the creation of a new community.
-So what are the possibilities, challenges, and realities of taking the plunge toward tiny?
+What are the possibilities, challenges, and realities of taking the plunge toward tiny?<p></p>

 If you've considered tiny living, then this is a chance to learn from the experts who have put their passion and knowledge into establishing tiny house communities.
 Come learn what's possible in a micro-house, within the city boundaries, and within our collective understanding of "getting along in tight quarters."
 <h4><a href="https://www.eventbrite.com/e/wds-academy-microhousing-101-tickets-16193369805" target="_blank">Register for Microhousing</a></h4>